 I propose that if we settle for “Good Enough” goals – then we are far more likely to attain and maintain energy, health, sanity, and weight maintenance.
 Not just for today and tomorrow – but to easily be able to keep our healthy habits for years and even decades.

 This idea of striving for “Good Enough” isn’t new for me.
 After years and years of aiming for “Perfect” (while suffering from anorexia, then bulimia and binge eating…ya, that’s why I trained to become a dietitian), I finally realized that those perfectionistic goals were getting in the way of my success.

 What about you?
 Do you make such Hairy Big Audacious Goals for your health that you can’t possibly keep it up long-term?
 If so, you’re not alone.
 I’ve seen this thousand of times in my many decades-long career.
-I even wrote about the study I did with “successful dieters” in one of my earlier books, Dr. Jo’s No Big Deal Diet (which BTW really isn’t a “diet”, but this change in mentality about diets).
+I even wrote about the study I did with “successful dieters” in one of my earlier books – and shared in my online program, Dr, Jo’s Better Body.

 What if you were to make goals that were reasonable, realistic, and practical instead?
 What about setting goals that cut you some slack instead?
 That way you don’t have to beat yourself up every time you failed to reach perfection.
 “Good enough” goals allow you to be successful over the long run without zapping all the fun out of life.

 Here are some ideas that have worked for me and my clients: